How an Annual Reset Can Change Your Business Life

 Yet fear or inertia often traps us in an indolent state and prevents us from recognizing how the gaps can negatively affect our business lives.
 So many advisors get stuck, never truly aligning the present with what they envision as a better, more perfect future.
 That’s why we suggest that every advisor – no matter how great a year you had or level of revenue or AUM – go through this resetting process annually.

-If after this exercise, you find yourself with a renewed sense of empowerment and clarity, then your new year is off to a great start.
+If after this exercise, you find yourself with a renewed sense of empowerment and clarity, then you’re off to a great start.
 However, if you find there are gaps, then take the time to explore, armed with knowledge that you may not have had before.
 I think you’ll find that a vastly changed landscape of opportunity awaits you—and that your “ideal” can actually be realized.